mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 A user can enter a text or URL to generate a QR code.
 The QRCode it is saved as an image
 # 4 - Currency Convetor
 A user can enter amount and convert your currency to a different country’s currency.
 Conversion is done using the following API https://v6.exchangerate-api.com/
+# 5 - User Location
+Using the geolocation API to get current latitude and longitude coordinates of the user device.
+Then using fetch API, send a get request to the opencagedata server with passing those coordinates and got all the location details.
+API - https://api.opencagedata.com/
+# 6 - Weather App
+A user can get the weather details of a particular city by entering the city name or you can also get your current location weather details by clicking on the “Get Device Location” button.